tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 it is hard to work and keep sharp watch for enemies at the same time.
-I guess I'll have to be content with some of these alders growing close to the water, but the bark of aspens is so much better that I--I wish I could get them."
+I guess I'll have to be content with some of these alders growing close to the water, but the bark of aspens is so much better that I — I wish I could get them."

 "What's a canal?" asked Sammy abruptly.